-Hold the magazine in the left hand.
-With your right hand place a cartridge on the follower in front of the lips, press down and slide the cartridge completely back under the lips.
-Repeat loading until the magazine contains 7 .22LR or 8 .25 Auto rounds, as appropriate to your pistol.
+Hold the magazine in one hand.
+With your other hand place a cartridge on the follower in front of the lips, press down and slide the cartridge completely back under the lips.
+Repeat loading until the magazine contains seven 32 Auto cartridges.
 DO NOT try to force an extra cartridge into the magazine.
-NOTE: The .22LR Magazine Follower Retaining Screw can be pulled downward by the thumb to ease loading.